Mental Health Awareness

 Mental health is critical.
 Mental illnesses impact 19% of adults, 46% of teenagers, and 13% of children every year.
-Those who struggle with mental health are around us, whether they're your neighbor, someone at your workplace, your friend, your family member, or even you.
-You don't know who is living with mental illness, because mental illness doesn't have a face.
-Treatment is life-changing for those with mental health conditions, but strangely enough, people that have mental illnesses often don't get treatment.
+Those who live with mental illness are around us, whether they're your neighbor, someone at your workplace, your friend, your family member, or even you.
+You usually don't know who is living with mental illness, because mental illness doesn't have a face.
+Treatment is life-changing for those with mental health conditions, but strangely enough, people who have mental illnesses often don't get treatment.

 What Is Mental Illness?

 Mental illness is a condition that impacts the brain.
-It affects one's behavior, cause problems with cognitive functioning or emotional reasoning at times, and can be debilitating.
+It affects one's behavior, causes problems with cognitive functioning or emotional reasoning at times, and can feel debilitating.
 Research indicates that mental health has a severe impact on physical health, as we talked about earlier on regarding anxiety.
 It doesn't exist in a vacuum - it affects your entire being.

 Mental Health Conditions

-People who have personality disorders struggle with rigid thinking and have trouble maintaining interpersonal relationships.
+People who have personality disorders experience rigid thinking and have trouble maintaining interpersonal relationships.
 Their behavioral patterns are difficult to change but can be modified with the right therapy and medication if necessary.
 If someone with a personality disorder isn't receiving mental health treatment, their relationships and career can be affected adversely.
-Some examples of personality disorders include Borderline Personality Disorder, Narcissistic Personality Disorder, and Antisocial Personality Disorder.
+Some examples of personality disorders include borderline personality disorder, narcissistic personality disorder, and antisocial personality disorder.